lenguyenhaohiep/formless3/README.md

 # How to use
 ## Standalone
 1/ Clone/download this repository and open index.html in any browser which the availability of Javascript

 2/ Drag and drop form components into drop-zone

 3/ Download, sign, verify or fill

 Mainscreen with toolbar in leftside and drop-zone in the center, the right side for control properties

 ![ScreenShot](https://github.com/lenguyenhaohiep/formless3/blob/master/Screenshots/mainscreen.png)

-Description of form controls and functionalities
+Description of form controls and functionalites

 ![ScreenShot](https://github.com/lenguyenhaohiep/formless3/blob/master/Screenshots/controls.png)

 ## Chrome Extension
 Follow instruction here
 https://developer.chrome.com/extensions/getstarted#unpacked and load the folder as a chrome extension.
 It's notice that this extension supports some functionalites

 ![ScreenShot](https://github.com/lenguyenhaohiep/formless3/blob/master/Screenshots/chromeextension.png)